 Celery is popular in the kitchen.
-It's used in a wide range of recipes, and on veggie trays.
+It's used in a wide range of recipes.
+It is used in soups, salads, stuffings, and on vegetable trays.
 Celery is popular with the health conscious crowd, too.
 Native to the Mediterranean, Celery has been grown as a food crop for thousands of years.
 Despite requiring little garden space, it's not as popular in the home garden.
 Here's why...........

-Celery can be a little difficult to grow.
+Celery is a little difficult to grow.
 Without extra attention, home grown celery can be dry and stringy.
-Celery requires a longer growing season, lots of water, and prefers cooler temperatures.
+Celery requires a longer growing season, lots and lots of water, and prefers cooler temperatures.

 Celery is absent of calories.
 It has few carbohydrates, either.
 It does have important vitamins and minerals. if you're health conscious, you can munch on them all day long..... as long as you don't load them with dips, dressing, and sauces, or...peanut butter.

 Thought for the Day: While Celery is very popular, can you think of a single recipe for celery where it is the main ingredient?